SargeyWargey/Homoothya/Story/Outlines/Outline.md

 **Why Carlos as Catalyst Works Brilliantly**:

-1. **Survivor helping survivor**: Carlos (found under dead mother, age ~6) helps Mike (witnessed massacre, age 7-8) face shared trauma
+1. **Survivor helping survivor**: Carlos (found under dead mother, age ~6) helps Mike (witnessed massacre, age 7-8) face shared trauma.
-2. **He knows the truth**: Carlos already knows Mike = Hoomothya, but lets Mike arrive at integration in his own time
+2. **He knows the truth**: Carlos already knows Mike = Hoomothya, but lets Mike arrive at integration in his own time.
-3. **Permission giver**: "Write about him as someone else if you must"—validates Mike's need for distance
+3. **Permission giver**: "Write about him as someone else if you must"—validates Mike's need for distance.
-4. **Misdirection for readers**: Readers think Carlos is pushing Mike to write about a DIFFERENT child/survivor
+4. **Misdirection for readers**: Readers think Carlos is pushing Mike to write about a DIFFERENT child/survivor.
-5. **Emotional urgency**: Carlos dying (1920-1923) creates deadline—write before last fellow survivor is gone
+5. **Emotional urgency**: Carlos dying (1920-1923) creates deadline—write before last fellow survivor is gone.
-6. **Thematic perfect**: Education and platform (Carlos) + community and witness (Mike) = two paths, same mission
+6. **Thematic perfect**: Education and platform (Carlos) + community and witness (Mike) = two paths, same mission.
-7. **The reveal recontextualizes everything**: When Mike admits "I was Hoomothya," readers realize every word Carlos said was about MIKE, helping him toward wholeness
+7. **The reveal recontextualizes everything**: When Mike admits "I was Hoomothya," readers realize every word Carlos said was about MIKE, helping him toward wholeness.

 **Carlos's key lines that work as mystery clues**:
 - "What about Hoomothya?
-What about that boy?"—readers think: another child Carlos knows about
+What about that boy?"—readers think: another child Carlos knows about.
 - "You remember everything.
 That's your burden.
-And your power."—readers think: Mike witnessed something Carlos didn't
+And your power."—readers think: Mike witnessed something Carlos didn't.
-- "You are the only one living to tell."—readers think: tell about others who died
+- "You are the only one living to tell."—readers think: tell about others who died.
-- "That boy deserves to be remembered."—readers think: someone else, someone Mike failed to save
+- "That boy deserves to be remembered."—readers think: someone else, someone Mike failed to save.
-- **After reveal**: Readers realize Carlos meant Mike himself the whole time, gently guiding cousin toward self-reclamation
+- **After reveal**: Readers realize Carlos meant Mike himself the whole time, gently guiding cousin toward self-reclamation.

 ---